carlisle, cumbria, england

 We're adding to this page every so often - when we have the time!
-It's a very brief account of some of the history of Carlisle.
+It's a brief account of some of the history of Carlisle.
 Locals may be familiar with this, but if you live outside or are relocating to Carlisle or Cumbria, you may be interested.
 Bear with us as this is an on-going project.

 It became an established settlement during the Roman Empire to serve forts on Hadrian's wall.
 Carlisle was an important military stronghold due to its proximity to Scotland.